When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Myths of Bottle Feeding

-The number one myth associated with this situation is that your baby will never take the breast again over the bottle.
+The biggest myth is that your baby will never take the breast again.

 When Can I Introduce a Bottle to a Breastfed Baby?